-5. Once the Upload step is finished, you will be directed to your new workflow.
-Now you can "Export to Workspace..." from the top right-hand corner:
+5. Once you've finished uploading, you will be directed to your new workflow.
+You can "Export to Workspace..." from the top right-hand corner.

-7. Then choose the destination Workspace.
-This would be the Terra workspace that you were working in and would like to export your Workflow to.
+7. Choose the destination Workspace - the Terra workspace that you were working in and would like to export your Workflow to.
 You should be prompted to go to the destination workspace which will redirect you back to your Terra Workflows tab where you should see your new Worfklow:

 B. Edit a Workflow